Zachary-Rude/files/README.md

 git clone https://github.com/Zachary-Rude/files
 ```

-No matter which method you use, assuming that you have all of the prerequisites installed on your computer, double-click on the extracted "Files.sln" to open it, and then click on "&#9654; Start" to run the app.
+No matter which method you use, assuming that you have all of the prerequisites installed on your computer, double-click on the "Files.sln" file to open it, and then click on "▶ Start" to run the app.

 ## **Troubleshooting**